voodootikigod/voodooxmas/readme.md

 #### LED Circuit

 Connect the LED positive lead, the longer one, to the D0 pin by way of the appropriate resistor.
 Connect the LED negative lead, the shorter one, to any of the GND or ground pins.
+Use this [awesome visual guide](http://docs.spark.io/#/examples/blink-an-led) from Spark Core.

 #### PowerSwitch Tail 2 Circuit